dschemp/go-prntserve/README.md

 # go-prntserve
-A version of https://git.sr.ht/~scrumplex/prntserve written in Go
+An implementation and extension of https://git.sr.ht/~scrumplex/prntserve written in Go